OfficeDev/outlook-dev-docs/docs/actionable-messages/adaptive-card.md

 ### Action.Transaction

+> [!IMPORTANT]
+> The `Action.Transaction` action has been deprecated.
+Payment request messages should be sent using the [ActionRequest format](../payments/action-request.md) instead.

 The `Action.Transaction` action triggers the [payments in Outlook](../payments/index.md) experience.
 When the user invokes the action, Outlook retrieves the latest invoice details from the merchant.
 This information is displayed in a pane in Outlook, allowing the user to click through the Microsoft Pay experience to pay the invoice.
 See [Get started with payments in Outlook](../payments/get-started.md) for more information.

 > [!NOTE]